Dependent Personality Disorder in Raleigh, NC—Therapy and Treatment

 Dependent Personality Disorder severely limits a person’s ability to function well in their personal and professional life.
 Professionally, employment is often an issue.
 People with the disorder may have challenges finding or maintaining a job.
 Personally, people with the disorder often have limited social circles.
 Mutual relationships can be difficult for them because these relationships tend to escalate into caretaking relationships.

 Dependent Personality Disorder can introduce severe challenges into an individual’s life, but it is possible to live a unique, independent life.
 Many therapeutic strategies have proven effective in healing dependency and equipping people to live in self-reliance.
-If you are ready to seek treatment for your dependency, consider reaching out to Thriveworks Raleigh.
+If you are ready to seek treatment for your dependency, consider reaching out to Thriveworks Counseling in Raleigh, NC.
 When you contact our office, a scheduling specialist will answer your call and help you make an appointment.
 New clients often meet with their therapist within 24 hours of their first call.
 Weekend and evening sessions are offered, but we do not put our clients on a waitlist.
 We also accept many difference insurance plans and work with many different insurance companies.
 Let’s work together.
 Call today.